 The health of vulnerable people (including those over 70)

-The need to meet social distancing requirements until 21 June 2021 at the earliest.
+The need to meet any social distancing requirements.

 The need to record attendance at any u3a face-to-face activity for Track and Trace purposes.